MightyGiant21/TestFunctionMaker/README.md

 Automatic test file generator for when you have lots of functions to test.
 ========

-Download test_maker from the release folder and run with 2 args.
+Clone the repo, build in release mode and then run test_maker from the release folder.
 First arg is the file eith the functions inside it, the second arg is where you want the test module to be.

 Example
 ====